varigence/docs/bimlflex/trial-process/index.md

+---
+uid: bimlflex-trial-process
+title: BimlFlex Trial Process
+---
 # BimlFlex Trial Process Overview

 ## Summary

 The BimlFlex trial process is a guide through building a Data Warehouse using BimlFlex.
 The trial uses the Microsoft sample database AdventureWorks LT as a source.
 It allows the creation of an end to end load process for a 2 or 3 layer data warehouse.
 A 2 layer process being Source to Staging to Dimensional and a 3 layer process being Source to Staging to Data Vault to Dimensional.

-You can find Supporting BimlFlex [documentation here.](../user-guide/index.md)
+@bimlflex-user-guide

 ## Trial Prerequisites

 The trial is an on-premises installation and uses a local installation of BimlFlex and BimlStudio for development.
-It requires Sql Server 2016 for hosting databases and uses SSIS for the ETL process.
+It requires SQL Server 2016 for hosting databases and uses SSIS for the ETL process.

 The trial supports 2 architectures: